-Cognitive Behavioral Therapy (CBT) is available in the office as well as by video conference sessions (telehealth).
-CBT telehealth is available to all residents of North Carolina and Massachusetts at this time.
-Whether through office or video sessions, what does it mean to get cognitive behavioral therapy?
+Cognitive Behavior Therapy (CBT) sessions are available by video conference (telehealth).
+CBT telehealth is available to all residents of North Carolina and Massachusetts.
+What does it mean to get cognitive behavioral therapy?
 It means learning the tools and strategies that have been shown through research (empirically validated) to be effective for treating specific symptoms and concerns.
 While there are commonly recommended treatment guidelines for each different diagnosis, your therapy path will depend on multiple factors that make up who you are as a person.
 The assessment looks at psychological, biological, family and other social dynamics that may be contributing to symptoms and a reduction in quality-of-life.
 Treatment goals are customized.
 The process is collaborative and we work together to decide the therapy path.
 I believe everyone who comes in for help deserves a discussion about their treatment plan, and why a certain treatment direction is being considered.
 How often you come in for treatment is also a collaborative decision process.
 Therapy is about educating you as a consumer, and giving you tools to use to reduce your symptoms.
 These life tools can be used not only during the session time, but in the time between sessions, and after the therapy ends to maintain your gains.
 As a client, you have the right to ask why one treatment direction is recommended over another.
 If at the time of treatment you are also working with another therapist or psychiatrist or medical doctor, it is important to work as a team toward your overall care.

 It is the therapist’s job to provide education, guidance and support throughout the therapy process.

 One free initial phone consultation is offered prior to your first intake session.
 This is to assess if this treatment is right for you, if your concerns are within my areas of expertise or not, for you to get a sense of who I am, and to decide if you would want to set up an appointment with me.